janaiscoding/luxuria-hotel/README.md

 # 🏨 Luxuria Hotel

-Full-stack hotel acommodation booking website with authentication
+Full-stack hotel acommodation website with authentication.
+Users can create and manage their bookings with ease.

 ## 🧰 Built with